 Pros and Cons of Using Focus Groups Within Your Research

-Researchers have to get information from target population of the study.
-They have to get information that best justifies aims of the study.
+Researchers have to get information from the target population of the study.
+They have to get information that best justifies the aims of the study.
 For this purpose, they rely on various research strategies.
-They may be focus groups, or case studies.
-They may be interviews, or closed-ended surveys.
-Suppose the researcher has to collect detailed data from primary source.
+They may be focus groups or case studies.
+They may be interviews or closed-ended surveys.
+Suppose the researcher has to collect detailed data from primary sources.

 In this case, a Focus Group is usually selected.
 The aim is to get feedback from respondents.
-Besides this, it also helps in obtaining their perception, and attitude.
-These are relevant for the study’s aspects.
-This article intends to provide the pros and cons of using Focus Groups in a research.
+Besides this, it also helps in obtaining their perception and attitude.
+These are relevant to the study’s aspects.
+This article intends to provide the pros and cons of using Focus Groups in research.

 Focus Groups research strategy provides detailed insights for the study.
 It is an “In-Depth Interview” technique.
-The researcher collects required data in the form of group discussions.
-This information comprises of feelings, opinions, and attitudes of the respondent/consumer.
+The researcher collects the required data in the form of group discussions.
+This information comprises the feelings, opinions, and attitudes of the respondent/consumer.
 The data collection is done through an interactive session.

 It is like the interview technique (Carey and Asbury, 2016).
 The questions asked are like the interview techniques as well.
 But differences lie in the feedback.
 It may be the recording of feelings during an interaction.
 These interactions can also be within the respondents’ thoughts.

-Related: The research that may enable you to live to be 100 years old
+Related: The research that may enable you to live to 100 years old

-Focus Group Research Strategy has many types.
+Focus Group Research Strategy has many kinds.
 They are as follows;

 • Online Focus Group.